cosmos/ibc/spec/ics-002-client-semantics/README.md

 - `ConsensusState` stores the latest height and latest public key
 - `Header`s contain a height, a new commitment root, a signature by the operator, and possibly a new public key
-- `ValidityPredicate` checks that the submitted height is monotonically increasing and that the signature is correct
+- `checkValidityAndUpdateState` checks that the submitted height is monotonically increasing and that the signature is correct, then mutates the internal state
-- `MisbehaviourPredicate` checks for two headers with the same height & different commitment roots
+- `checkMisbehaviourAndUpdateState` checks for two headers with the same height & different commitment roots, then mutates the internal state

 ```typescript
 interface ClientState {